Bavaria: Flags

 Uniquely among German states, Bavaria has two official flags of equal status, one with a white and blue stripe, the other with white and blue diamond-shaped lozenges.
 Either may be used by civilians and government offices, who are free to choose between them.
 Unofficial versions of the flag, especially a lozenge style with coat of arms, are sometimes used by civilians.

 Coat of arms

-The modern coat of arms of Bavaria was designed by Eduard Ege in 1946, following heraldic traditions.
+Bavaria has two official designs for its coat of arms; they are referred to as the "greater" (das große) coat of arms and the "lesser" (das kleine) coat of arms.
+Both were formally adopted by the Bavarian State Parliament on 5 June 1950.

+Munich artist Eduard Ege designed the greater Bavarian coat of arms in 1946.
+He primarily based his design on the royal coat of arms of Ludwig I. His design includes several heraldic elements of historical significance for Bavaria.